 EDF, the European leader in renewable energy, continues to extend its reach into Asia.
-The company – already recognised worldwide as a major player in low carbon energies – is committed to using its experience and expertise in green energy generation to expand the market for renewable energy in China, India and beyond.
+The company – already recognized worldwide as a major player in low carbon energies – is committed to using its experience and expertise in green energy generation to expand the market for renewable energy in China, India and beyond.

 Working to harness wind and solar power in India